-Qimmah Russo Killer Curves In Tiny Workout Top And Shorts
+Qimmah Russo Showcases Killer Curves In Tiny Workout Top And Shorts

 In the post’s caption, Qimmah suggested that to look good, one must put in work and endure a bit of pain.

-The footage was received instantly with a great deal of enthusiasm and encouragement from social media users, amassing more than 20,000 views and 5,000 likes in just three hours after going live.
+The footage was received with a great deal of enthusiasm by social media users, amassing more than 20,000 views and 5,000 likes in just three hours after going live.
 Dozens of followers also headed to the comments section to shower Qimmah with compliments about her fit physique, her good looks, and her ensemble.

 “Girl your body is fire,” one Instagram user commented, adding several fire emoji to the end of their sentence.